 Get curated opportunities, events and advice!

 The following sampling of tools and resources should be combined with your own research.
-We suggest you use targeted keyword searches to find representative employers and opportunities, explore professional associations, join LinkedIn groups, and browse additional job board postings.
-Remember to also search LinkedIn and MyPenn (formerly QuakerNet) to connect with Penn alumni in fields related to your interests.
-Additionally, the sample jobs and employers at the bottom of this page are only a small selection of what’s posted in Handshake – log in to see much more!
-We also suggest using the Career Exploration section of our website for more information or researching by major.
+We suggest that you use targeted keyword searches to find representative employers and opportunities, explore professional associations, and make connections by joining LinkedIn groups or connecting with Penn alumni on MyPenn (formerly QuakerNet) in fields related to your interests.
+Additionally, the sample jobs and employers on this page are only a small selection of what’s posted in Handshake – log in to see much more!

 Handshake is a great place to begin your job or internship search!
 Use the industry filter to select accounting, insurance, or real estate.
 CareerShift is another tool available to help Penn students and alumni navigate the published and hidden job market to find career opportunities.
 In addition, consider exploring general job boards such as indeed.com as well as the industry-based job boards included in our resources section.
 You can find tips on preparing application materials and interviewing in our “Learn How To…” section.